linkedpipes/applications/README.md

 #### Building image locally

-In case you wanna build the image locally, follow the next steps:
+In case you want to build the image locally, follow the next steps:

 - Navigate to the backend folder

 `$ cd src/backend`

-- Build the jar file.
-It will be located under the `src/backend/build/lib` folder.

-`$ gradle build`

 - Build the image by executing in the project's root folder the next command, replacing `<some_tag>` by the name you want the image to have

-`$ docker build -t <some_tag> --build-arg JAR_FILE=src/backend/build/libs/backend-0.0.1.jar .`
+`$ docker build -t <some_tag> .`

 #### Running the image